SchwSimon/phpFileHandler/README.md

 All in one PHP file handling class

-(Started 13.08.2017, not yet finished with the starting build)
+(Started 13.08.2017, not yet finished with the initial build)

 ## File sanity